gregorriegler/mob-programming-rpg/docs/backlog.md

 -   Review the Ideas section of the [previous session notes](../session-notes/_previous-session-notes.md)
 -   Everyone: turn on mob timer sounds 📣
 -   Before Retro: Update the Backlog
+-   Consider a 10 minute mid-session retro
+    -   Thumbvote feedback on the mid-session retro

 ## Working Agreements